Skip to main content

 • All emails — no date cutoff.

 Changing the range triggers re-indexing and reconciliation.
-Emails that are outside the newly selected range are removed from indexed Mail items.
+Emails outside the newly selected scope are removed from indexed Mail items only when you explicitly change the range.

 Smart Filtering